 Glazed Canvas

-Dr. Melvin Hale's innovative project introduces a captivating blend of traditional artistry with modern techniques through the use of epoxy resin, explored in collaboration with Armenian artist Gohar Chrkhoyan.
+Dr. Melvin Hale's innovative project introduces a captivating blend of traditional artistry with modern techniques through the use of epoxy resin.
 At the heart of this endeavor is the transformation that epoxy resin brings to visual art.
 The application of a clear coat of resin enhances the vibrancy and saturation of colors, which can often appear dulled on canvas giclees due to their fabric texture.
 The resin layer delivers a glossy, clean finish, elevating the artwork with a new depth and a visually immersive 3D effect.

 Casinos and Clubs on Fremont Street #2.,60x46, coming out of the printer, an Epson Stylus Pro 11880, on Epson Exhibition Canvas.